 So when you get an email that says Hotmail, or PayPal, your bank, or someone else you do business with needs your password, it is a thief, not your bank, not PayPal, not EBay, not, Hotmail or Gmail, it is a thief.
 There isn’t a problem with your account.
 They are not updating their security systems, and it didn’t come from where you thought it did.

 A common attack is for a person to call an employee and claim to be from helpdesk.
 The conversation progresses and the caller claims to need your password, or they need you to change your password to one they provide you.
 Changing your password to something someone else provides you is the same thing as telling someone else your password.

 OK, there are exceptions to every rule, but if there is an exception to this rule, be very, very alert.
 For example, there may be a rare situation where IT at your workplace needs your password to help you resolve an issue.
 First off, IT needs to find a better solution.
 If IT really does need your password then you probably should be the one who called IT for help, and not the other way around.
-Once It has finished helping you, change your password immediately.
+Once IT has finished helping you, change your password immediately.
 Not 30 minutes after the problem is resolved, not a day after, not 3 minutes after, but immediately after the problem is resolved you change your password.
 Competent IT professionals do not want to know your password any longer than may rarely be required.

 If it is your Internet Service Provider (ISP) asking for your password, you are dealing with an idiot.
 It may not actually be the technician on the other end of the phone, it may be a higher up who was ignorant enough to have a technician ask you for your password.
 Don’t give it to them, it probably is an attack.
 Never give your ISP your password.